ITCMD/SRLog/README.md

 - Avoid using special characters in notes and names as they can mess with the program

-- Notes, Contest data, and Satellite mode is indicated under "SPEC" in the log list.
+- Notes, Contest data, and Sattellite mode is indicated under "SPEC" in the log list.
-  S indicates Satellite work, C indicates contest data (State, Class, or Serial), and an N indicates there is a note.
+  S indicates Sattellite work, C indicates contest data (State, Class, or Serial), and an N indicates there is a note.

 - Exporting to ADIF can take a bit for long files.